vanakenm/blog-11ty/src/posts/2022-11-14-give-me-a-break.md

 The wording is an impressive combination of insult and bias while being extremely loaded.

 This is related to the kind of wording you find in job offers "We look for someone that goes 'above and beyond'".
-It's a nice way to say "We look for someone that will put extra hours" or other kinds of "extra" work - without corresponding additional compensation or benefits.
+It's a nice way to say "We look for someone that will put in extra hours" or other kinds of "extra" work - without corresponding additional compensation or benefits.

 This is already bad enough (it should be taken as a red flag for anyone looking for work), but the "quiet quitting" expression is even worse.

 "Not putting more effort than necessary" is called "working" - not "quiet quitting" or anything stupid like that.
-Same about "not putting extra hours" or other things like that.
+Same about "not putting in extra hours" or other things like that.
 A work relationship is a contract where the employer pays for a certain amount of work - not more, not less.
 Should the employer wants more - well they can enter a negotiation, which means bringing something to the table.

-So - next time your employer as above "going above and beyond", ask them what -they- are going to do to go above and beyond your compensation.
+So - next time your employer asks about "going above and beyond", ask them what -they- are going to do to go above and beyond your compensation.
 Why should one party do more than the other?
 It's a contract, not a charity.

 So - give me a break with this BS.